A Visual History

 The British Invasion Returns the Blues (1958–1966)

-The British Invasion was not merely an export of American music-it was a transformation that changed American rock itself.
+The British Invasion was not merely an export of American music—it was a transformation that changed American rock itself.
+In October 1958, Muddy Waters toured the UK.
+British audiences, expecting acoustic folk blues, were stunned by his electric ferocity.

 Alexis Korner and Cyril Davies founded Blues Incorporated in 1961—'Britain's First Rhythm & Blues Band.'
 The Ealing Club became a training ground.
 Young musicians who would become the Rolling Stones, Cream, and Led Zeppelin cycled through.

+On February 9, 1964, the Beatles appeared on Ed Sullivan.
+73 million Americans watched.
+The British Invasion began.
 But the British bands carried a secret cargo: American blues.
-The Rolling Stones named themselves after Muddy Waters's song.
+The Rolling Stones named themselves after a Muddy Waters song.
 They recorded at Chess Records, 2120 South Michigan Avenue.
-The Animals' 'House of the Rising Sun' introduced folk-blues to pop audiences.

-The irony was profound: white British teenagers reintroduced Black American music to white American teenagers.
-The feedback loop was complete-but the original creators were still being credited last.
+White British teenagers reintroduced Black American music to white American teenagers.
+The feedback loop was complete—but the original creators were still being credited last.

-Chapter X
+Chapter 10

 Global Amplification